 HUD guidance at 84 FR 45838, 45843 prescribes for CDBG-MIT grantees the number of public hearings that must be convened, based upon the amount of the grantee's allocation.
-PRDOH adheres to the guidelines for allocations of \$1 billion or more requiring at least four (4) public hearings in the HUD-identified most impacted and distressed area with at least two (2) of these public hearings occurring prior to the publication of the Action Plan for public comment.
-Since all of Puerto Rico has been designated by HUD as most impacted and distressed, PRDOH will select locations within each of the four (4)
+PRDOH adhered to the guidelines for allocations of \$1 billion or more requiring at least four (4) public hearings in the HUD-identified MID with at least two (2) of these public hearings occurring prior to the publication of the Action Plan for public comment.
+Since all of Puerto Rico has been designated by HUD as most impacted and distressed,

-housing regions.283 utilized for the CDBG-DR Program to hold public hearings, public health conditions permitting (see Location of Public Hearings section below).
-The CDBG-MIT Action Plan public comment period will be open for no less than forty-five (45) calendar days.
+PRDOH considered locations within each of the four (4) housing regions313 utilized for the CDBG-DR Program to hold public hearings (see Location of Public Hearings section below).
+The CDBG-MIT Action Plan public comment period was open for a extended period of sixty (60) calendar days.

-It's important to note that Public Safety is a priority concern for PRDOH, its employees, and the citizens it serves.
-Given the current situation with COVID-19, PRDOH is embracing the most robust use of technology for stakeholder and public meetings.
-Acknowledging the safe practice of social distancing, PRDOH will be conducting public hearing events through a web-based participation platform that allows for citizen engagement in real time.
+It's important to note that public safety is a priority concern for PRDOH, its employees, and the citizens it serves.
+Given the current situation with COVID-19, PRDOH embraced the most robust use of technology for stakeholder and public meetings.
+Acknowledging the safe practice of social distancing, PRDOH conducted public hearing events through a web-based participation platform that allows for citizen engagement in real time.

 Due to the COVID-19 health concerns, in early 2020 HUD provided guidance regarding alternative allowable measures related to public hearing requirements.
-In accordance with that guidance, and in lieu of the ability to conduct in-person events, if PRDOH chooses to conduct a public hearing, PRDOH will use mechanisms such as social media platforms and/or radio broadcasts to conduct public hearings.
-Residents will have the option of submitting comments during the public hearings through one or more of the following, including the CDBG-DR website, webinar chat functions, radio call-ins, comments on social media and through the call center (1-833-234-CDBG or 1-833 234-2324, (TTY: 787-522-5950).
-Recordings of these events would be made available on the PRDOH website and/or social media within five to ten (5-10) business days of the event.
+In accordance with that guidance, and in lieu of conduct in-person events, PRDOH had the option to conduct public hearings using mechanisms such as social media platforms and/or radio broadcasts.
+Residents were offered the option of submitting comments during the public hearings through one or more of the following, including the CDBG-DR website, webinar chat functions, radio call-ins, comments on social media and through the call center (1-833-234-CDBG or 1-833 234-2324, (TTY: 787-522-5950).
+Recordings of these events were posted on the PRDOH website and/or social media within five to ten (5-10) business days after the events wer held.

-In HUD's CDBG-DR COVID 19 Fact Sheet284 published March 20, 2020, and updated May 4, 2020, HUD released guidance to Puerto Rico and US Virgin Islands on modifications to public participation and public hearings.
+In HUD's CDBG-DR COVID 19 Fact Sheet314 published March 20, 2020, and updated May 4, 2020, HUD released guidance to Puerto Rico and US Virgin Islands on modifications to public participation and public hearings.
 In this FAQ release, HUD acknowledges that "...
-[I]f a grantee is concerned about significant public health risks that may result from holding in-person public hearings, CPD285 is interpreting public hearings in the context of the CDBG-MIT Federal Register notice to include virtual public hearings (alone, or in concert with an in-person hearing) if it allows questions in real-time, with answers coming directly from the elected representatives to all "attendees."
+[I]f a grantee is concerned about significant public health risks that may result from holding in-person public hearings, CPD315 is interpreting public hearings in the context of the CDBG-MIT Federal Register notice to include virtual public hearings (alone, or in concert with an in-person hearing) if it allows questions in real-time, with answers coming directly from the elected representatives to all "attendees."
 HUD understands the exigencies of a public health challenge and will work with grantees who make the effort to comply with citizen participation requirements and documents their efforts."